Scobalula/HydraX/README.md

 * table_assets = Unused, for future ImpactFX, etc. assets
 * xcams_assets = XCams

+Scripts and LUA files can be exported, but cannot be decompiled.
+To dissassemble LUA files, use Jari's [LUA Dissassembler](https://github.com/JariKCoding/T7-8-LuaDissassembler).

 # Credits

 * Harry Bo21 - Tons of testing and feedback (especially on the AI files)
 * raptroes - Testing and Feedback
 * DTZxPorter - Heuristic Scan Info and Tips from Wraith
+* RDV/Ardivee - Acoustix
 * [Hydra Logo](https://thenounproject.com/term/hydra/1389034/)

 # Using HydraX